 YOU ARE WHAT YOU EAT.
 You bet!
-Research shows that rounding out your meals with key nutrients (along with regular exercise and daily brain games) sharpens your memory and attention span.
+Research shows that rounding out your meals with key nutrients (along with regular exercise and sudoku) sharpens your memory and attention span.

-The brain is made up of 60% fat, so it’s essential that we feed our bodies the right types to support its function.
+Your brain is fat, really fat.
+In fact, 60 percent of it is composed of fatty acids, the long chain-like fat molecules required for proper brain structure, so it’s essential that we feed our bodies the right types fat to support its function.
 While I advocate eating a wide variety of nuts, walnuts and almonds are especially good sources of brain food because they are brimming with anti-inflammatory nutrients.
 Walnuts in particular provide us with omega-3 fatty acids and other antioxidants, which boost brain function.
 Have a handful of raw nuts as a snack, add them to your smoothie in the morning, or sprinkle on your salad or soothing soup for extra crunch.

 Blueberries are chock full with vitamins, fibre, and antioxidants that are particularly supportive of brain function.
 Several studies have shown that the high antioxidant component of blueberries can decrease inflammation, improve cell signalling ability within the brain, and prevent cognitive decline.
 You can use frozen blueberries during the colder months on your porridge, or opt for fresh and simply eat as a snack on their own.

 Here’s another reason to load up on those delicious leafy vegetables: a 2015 study found that participants who consumed one to two cups of spinach, kale, or other greens had the cognitive ability of someone 11 years younger compared to participants who ate none.
 Having improved cognitive function means better thinking skills, improved learning, and memory consolidation.